Dating App Statistics by Gender

 One of my favourite practical takeaways is this: “dating apps” isn’t one market.
 Each app has its own gender balance and that balance can vary by country.

-UK app audience by gender (measured visitors)
+UK app audience by gender

 Ofcom’s audience composition data for May 2024 shows how different the gender split can look depending on the service.
 Here are a few headline examples:

-Source: Ofcom
+Source: Online Nation 2024, Ofcom

 If you’re a straight man and you keep picking the most male-skewed mainstream apps, you’re choosing the toughest odds.
 If you’re a straight woman and you pick an app where men heavily outnumber women, you may get attention, but not necessarily the kind you want.

-Global estimates can look dramatically different
+Global estimates look dramatically different

 To show how much geography and measurement matter: an archived Economist piece (Aug 2024) stated that 84% of Tinder users are men and 61% of Bumble users are men.